kensanata/numbers/README.md

 # Numbers

-This repository tries to create a repositorz of handwritten digits, much like the
+This repository tries to create a repository of handwritten digits, much like the
 [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).